-These programs have been developed to serve regular education students who need support as they learn skills that enable them to: independently manage academics, take control of their own learning in a systematic and constructive approach, and develop positive relationships.
-Parents are provided information to assist students with academic success on an ongoing basis.
-The Lincoln staff is committed to meeting the individual learning needs of each student.
-Students are referred by their teams and counselors for extra academic support and parent permission is required.
-These include but are not limited to: Homework Club and a Study Skills Academy.
+The Madison staff is committed to meeting the individual learning needs of the student.
+Support programs have been developed to serve regular education students who need additional assistance.
+This may be necessary as they learn skills that enable them to independently manage academics, take control of their own learning in a systematic and constructive approach, and develop positive relationships.
+Parents are provided information of programs implemented to assist students with academic success.
+Students are referred by their teams and counselors.
+Parent permission is required.
+These include but are not limited to Homework club from 3-4 pm.
+There is an afterschool bus available to the students that attend these sessions.